pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 # Docker Wordpress 6.4 with PHP FPM 8+

-Docker container image for Wordpress development

-The objective of this repository is having a CaaS [Containers as a Service](https://www.ibm.com/topics/containers-as-a-service) to provide a start up application with the basic enviroment features to deploy a php service running with Nginx and PHP-FPM in a container for [WordPress](https://wordpress.org) and another container with a MySQL database to follow the best practices on an easy scenario to understand and modify on development requirements.
+The objective of this repository is having a CaaS [Containers as a Service](https://www.ibm.com/topics/containers-as-a-service) to provide a "ready to use" container with the basic enviroment features to deploy a [WordPress](https://wordpress.org) application service under a lightweight Linux Alpine image with Nginx server platform and [PHP-FPM](https://www.php.net/manual/en/install.fpm.php) for development stage requirements.

-The connection between container is as [Host Network](https://docs.docker.com/network/drivers/host/) on `eth0`, thus both containers do not share networking or bridge configuration.
+The container configuration is as [Host Network](https://docs.docker.com/network/drivers/host/) on `eth0` as [Bridge network](https://docs.docker.com/network/drivers/bridge/), thus it can be accessed through `localhost:${PORT}` by browsers but to connect with it or this with other services `${HOSTNAME}:${PORT}` will be required.

-As client end user both services can be accessed through `localhost:${PORT}` but the connection between containers is through the `${HOSTNAME}:${PORT}`.

-### Laravel Docker Container Service
+### Wordpress Docker Container Service

 - [Wordpress 6.4](https://wordpress.org/download/releases/6-4/)